ghomem/sketch-demo/preparation/README.md

 python3 sketch_prepare.py [-h] [-c] [-v] number_of_avatars
 ```

-where NENTRIES is the number of entries (files and database rows) to generate.
+where ```number_of_avatars``` is the number of entries (files and database rows) to generate.
 The -c flag enables the clean up of the production bucket.
 The -v flag is available for debugging purposes.